MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/ChatGPT_Deep_Research.png" style="width: 500px; height: auto;" />
 </center>

-While this is a comprehensive table intended to show the major LLM research labs in the United States, xAI is missing, HuggingFace is listed, despite not being an LLM research lab in the strict sense, and EleutherAI is listed despite being a decentralized research collective and not a major lab as such.
+While this is a comprehensive table intended to show the major LLM research labs in the United States, xAI is missing, Hugging Face is listed, despite not being an LLM research lab in the strict sense, and EleutherAI is listed despite being a decentralized research collective and not a major lab as such.

 ### File Upload

 We can integrate specific information for the LLM to consider not only by having it look up information on the web but also by uploading files for it to tokenize and inject into the context window.

 For example, Anthropic's Claude supports file upload, and so does Google's NotebookLM.
 Note that with current tokenization techniques, it is most likely that images